How DHS Responds to Reports of Child Abuse

 Denial of critical care is one of the more common allegations that may result in DHS opening an investigation.
 Denial of critical care is defined as “the failure on the part of a person responsible for the care of a child to provide for the adequate food, shelter, clothing, medical or mental health treatment, supervision, or other care necessary for the child's health and welfare when financially able to do so or when offered financial or other reasonable means to do so.”
 A simpler way of stating this is to say that the parent or person responsible to care for the child is neglecting that child’s needs.
 This can include acts such as failing to give a child prescribed medication, leaving a child unsupervised for an extended period of time or placing a child in a dangerous situation by engaging in violent behavior in front of a child.
 Every situation is unique.
 For example, leaving a twelve-year-old unattended a few hours will likely be viewed differently than leaving a three-year-old unattended for a few hours.

-Under the new system, when DHS receives a report of child abuse, they make an early decision whether to send the case down one of two paths: either the child abuse assessment path or the family assessment path.
+When DHS receives a report of child abuse, they make an early decision whether to send the case down one of two paths: either the child abuse assessment path or the family assessment path.
 The goals under both paths are the same: the primary goal is to protect the child and the secondary goal is to provide the necessary services to the family to address its needs.
 One of the major changes is that family assessment cases do not end with a finding of child abuse and will not place the parent on the child abuse registry.
 However, if at any time during the assessment the DHS worker determines the child is at risk, the case may immediately be switched from a family assessment to a child abuse assessment.

 A Family Assessment:

-This is the new process DHS uses to respond to reports of child abuse alleging denial of critical care but where there is no immediate risk of danger, death or injury to a child.
+DHS uses this process to respond to reports of child abuse alleging denial of critical care but where there is no immediate risk of danger, death or injury to a child.
 One example of this kind of case could be an elementary school-aged child who is currently with a caretaker but may have been left unsupervised some time before.
 Another example could be a young child who walked to school in freezing temperatures without a coat.
 That child is now in a warm building and has been given a coat for the way home.
 These types of cases may cause concern that a child's needs aren't being met.
 Since there is no immediate harm to the child at the point the report is made, these types of cases would probably start on the family assessment path.

 In a family assessment case, DHS must begin the assessment within 72 hours of receiving the report.
 The assessment is an investigation into the safety of the child and any risk of harm to the child.
 It also includes an evaluation of the child’s home environment.
 The worker will also consider the well-being of any other children living in the home.
 The assessment may also include a visit to the child’s school.